What Can You Expect from EMS Training? Experiences with Bodify EMS

 Experiences with Bodify EMS

-Now that the basics are clear, the question remains: does it actually work in practice as well as it does in theory?
+Now that the basics are clear, the question remains: how does EMS feel in practice, and how do users integrate it into their routines?
 Of course, there’s no universal answer.
-As with any training method, EMS depends on your personal situation, goals, and how consistently you use it.
+As with any training method, EMS depends on your personal routine, goals, and how consistently you use it.

 Still, we’ve followed a few of our users on their Bodify journey.